badalsarkar/Blink/CONTRIBUTING.md

 # Contributing

 Contribution is welcome.
-Follow the following steps to setup the project-
+Follow the following steps to setup the project in linux machine-

 1. Fork the repo.
 2. Clone it to your computer.